Coronavirus Employees' Help

 If your home is eligible and you've made the decision to get smart meters, here are your options:

-We've compiled a list of what the biggest companies are doing all say they're installing nationwide, but there are some people who won't be able to get one yet.
-The table shows this, plus tells you how to get smart meters from these companies, if you want them.
+We've compiled a list of what the biggest companies are doing – all say they're installing nationwide, but there are some people who won't be able to get one yet.
+The table shows this, plus tells you how to get smart meters from these suppliers if you want them.

 |E.on||- You're in an area with poor signal strength||You can request one and E.on will aim to get you an installation date within 28 days|

-If you're eligible and your energy supplier has agreed to fit smart meters in your home, it should arrange a suitable time and date with you for a fitter to come to your home and install them; sometimes you can book appointments online.
+If you're eligible and your energy supplier has agreed to fit smart meters in your home, it should arrange a suitable time and date to do so.
+Sometimes you can book appointments online.
 If your meter is difficult to access, let your supplier know when booking your installation.

 The installation itself takes one to two hours, depending on whether you have gas and electricity, or just one.
 During this time, your supply will need to be switched off, so it's best to do it at a quiet time when everyone (except you) is out.

 You won't need two in-home displays though.
 The supplier installing the first smart meter should set up your in-home display for that meter.
-Then, when your other supplier comes to install the second one, it's responsible for updating your device so you can see your energy information from both meters on one display.
+Then, when the installer from your other supplier comes to install the second one, they're responsible for updating your device so you can see your energy information from both meters on one display.